tronprotocol/libp2p/src/main/java/org/tron/p2p/example/README.md

     --known-urls <arg>            known dns urls to publish, url format tree://{pubkey}@{domain}, optional,
                                   url[,url[...]]
- -publish,--publish               enable dns publish
+    --max-merge-size <arg>        max merge size to merge node to a leaf node in dns tree, optional, should be [1~5], default 5 -publish,--publish               enable dns publish
     --server-type <arg>           dns server to publish, required, only aws or aliyun is support